N&C Claims and Seibels

 This case is brought by a former insurance claims adjuster who was employed by N&C Claims Service, Inc. (“N&C Claims”), Nicholas F. Ierulli, Pam Ierulli, and Seibels Claims Solutions, Inc.(“Seibels”).
 This case was filed in the United States District Court for the District of South Carolina, Columbia Division, and has been assigned to U.S. District Judge Cheryl (“Sherri”) Allen Lydon.
 The lawsuit alleges that the Defendants improperly classified her and other insurance claims adjusters as independent contractors when they were actually employees.
 Defendants first paid insurance claim adjusters a day rate, but Defendants improperly compensated them by making unauthorized deductions from their wages and failing to pay them for all hours worked.
 Defendants later began paying insurance claims adjusters an hourly wage but continued to improperly compensate them by failing to pay for all hours worked.
 Under both compensation models, Defendants failed to pay overtime wages for hours worked over forty in a workweek.
 The lawsuit alleges that Defendants violated state and federal law by failing to pay insurance claims adjusters overtime wages, failing to pay them for all hours worked, and by making unauthorized deductions from their wages.
 This case seeks to compel Defendants to pay insurance claims adjusters an amount equal to three times their back wages.
 Click here to read the complaint that has been filed with Court.

 If you worked for N&C Claims and Seibels as an insurance claims adjuster in South Carolina and were classified as an independent contractor at any time since December 16, 2017, you may be eligible to join this case to recover back wages and liquidated damages.
-To have your federal overtime wage claims included in the case, you must file a Consent to Sue .
-You can fill out a Consent to Sue and return it to Getman, Sweeney & Dunn.
-We will file it with the Court on your behalf.
-You can find the Consent to Sue form here.
+To have your federal overtime wage claims included in the case, you must complete a Consent to Sue and we will file it with the Court on your behalf.

 You can also print and sign a Consent to Sue form (click here) and return it to Getman, Sweeney & Dunn, PLLC by fax, email or mail.